nestauk/ai_genomics/ai_genomics/analysis/README.md

 # AI and genomics analysis

+## Data scoping

+Initial data scoping for sources across patents, semantic scholar, text enrichement and OpenAlex can be found in `ai_genomics/analysis/data_scoping/`.

 ## Reading the results

 You can find individual report sections, figures and a pdf with a rendered version of the report in `outputs/figures`.